 Edward Seymour, is a flutist with an M.M. from the University of Michigan.
 He credits indulgent grandparents and a musical Mom for nurturing his early music studies, beginning with piano.
 He sang and performed with church and school choirs during his formative years in northeastern Ohio, continuing through his undergraduate years in New England with the Middlebury College Choir, its men's group, the Dissipated Eight, and the Vermont Symphony.
 In Michigan, he worked with various choruses and orchestras, including stints with Musket Theatre chorus and the Black Sheep Repertory Theatre Orchestra.
 A New Mexican merely 25 years, Ed works as a private music instructor in the Santa Fe/ Albuquerque area and continues to perform.

-Ross Roberts' life changed dramatically when his dad signed him up for ninth grade choir.
+Ross Roberts found himself on a life-changing path when his dad signed him up for ninth-grade choir.
 Eventually that led to his participation in the Maryland All-State Choir, under the direction of the internationally acclaimed conductor Paul Salamunovich.
-This became the catalyst for Ross studying choral conducting under Salamunovich, and for a lifetime interest in choral music which became a career not in conducting, but in selling choral music at The Music Mart.
-Ross enjoys his supportive family and church family, reading, and travel.
+This became the catalyst for Ross studying choral conducting under Salamunovich, and for a lifetime interest in choral music.
+Currently on a new career goal studying Diagnostic Medical Sonography, Ross enjoys his supportive family and church family, reading and travel.

 Tony Worsham is grateful to be back in the choral scene after a brief interlude in marching band toting a trumpet.
 By day Tony works as a hospitalist taking care of patients and teaching students at UNM.
 He also enjoys learning new languages, reading, and programming.